Probabilistic database

-Most real databases contain data whose correctness is uncertain.
-In order to work with such data, there is a need to quantify the integrity of the data.
-This is achieved by using probabilistic databases.

-A probabilistic database is an uncertain database in which the possible worlds have associated probabilities.
+A probabilistic database is an uncertain database in which each element (eg a record in a relational database) has an associated probability.
 Probabilistic database management systems are currently an active area of research.
 "While there are currently no commercial probabilistic database systems, several research prototypes exist..."

 Probabilistic databases distinguish between the logical data model and the physical representation of the data much like relational databases do in the ANSI-SPARC Architecture.

 In probabilistic databases this is even more crucial since such databases have to represent very large numbers of possible worlds, often exponential in the size of one world (a classical database), succinctly.

-Terminology
+Structure

-In a probabilistic database, each tuple is associated with a probability between 0 and 1, with 0 representing that the data is certainly incorrect, and 1 representing that it is certainly correct.
+In a probabilistic database, each data item is associated with a probability greater than 0 and less than or equal to 1, representing the accuracy of the data item.

 Possible worlds

 A probabilistic database could exist in multiple states.
 For example, if there is uncertainty about the existence of a tuple in the database, then the database could be in two different states with respect to that tuple—the first state contains the tuple, while the second one does not.
 Similarly, if an attribute can take one of the values x, y or z, then the database can be in three different states with respect to that attribute.

 Each of these states is called a possible world.